tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Transformers-Part-2-:-Building-Blocks.md

 output_vocab_word_tokens = create_vocab_tokens(vocab_size=output_vocab_size)
 ```

-Finally, we will create the sentence tokenization code that will help us in creating the tokens of words in one go.
+Finally, we will implement the sentence tokenization code that will help us in creating the tokens of words in one go.

 ```
 def create_sentence_token(ctx_length, vocabulary_size, data_type='input'):